lianev02/learning-notes/javascript/ch-2-javascript.md

 ## Repetitive

 - Repetitive structures or **loops** let you repeat a block of code multiple times, either a fixed number of times or until a condition is met.
+Like checking items off a to-do list: Step 1, Step 2, Step 3… until all done.

+Another example could be when Spotify loads your playlist, it loops through all your songs and displays them one by one.

 ### Summary